Algonquin Round Table: No Sirree!

 Given the literary and theatrical activities of the Round Table members, it was perhaps inevitable that they would write and stage their own revue.
-No Sirree!, staged for one night only in April 30, 1922, was a take-off of a then-popular European touring revue called La Chauve-Souris, directed by Nikita Balieff.
+No Sirree!, staged for one night only on April 30, 1922, was a take-off of a then-popular European touring revue called La Chauve-Souris, directed by Nikita Balieff.

 No Sirree! had its genesis at the studio of Neysa McMein, which served as something of a salon for Round Tablers away from the Algonquin.
 Acts included: "Opening Chorus" featuring Woollcott, Toohey, Kaufman, Connelly, Adams and Benchley with violinist Jascha Heifetz providing offstage, off-key accompaniment; "He Who Gets Flapped", a musical number featuring the song "The Everlastin' Ingenue Blues" written by Dorothy Parker and performed by Robert Sherwood accompanied by "chorus girls" including Tallulah Bankhead, Helen Hayes, Ruth Gillmore, Lenore Ulric and Mary Brandon; "Zowie, or the Curse of an Akins Heart"; "The Greasy Hag, an O'Neill Play in One Act" with Kaufman, Connelly and Woollcott; and "Mr. Whim Passes By—An A. A. Milne Play."

 The only item of note to emerge from No Sirree! was Robert Benchley's contribution, The Treasurer's Report.
 Benchley's disjointed parody so delighted those in attendance that Irving Berlin hired Benchley in 1923 to deliver the Report as part of Berlin's Music Box Revue for $500 a week.
 In 1928, Report was later made into a short sound film in the Fox Movietone sound-on-film system by Fox Film Corporation.
 The film marked the beginning of a second career for Benchley in Hollywood.

 With the success of No Sirree! the Round Tablers hoped to duplicate it with an "official" Vicious Circle production open to the public with material performed by professional actors.
 Kaufman and Connelly funded the revue, named The Forty-niners.
 The revue opened in November 1922 and was a failure, running for just 15 performances.

 Decline

 As members of the Round Table moved into ventures outside New York City, inevitably the group drifted apart.
 By the early 1930s the Vicious Circle was broken.
 Edna Ferber said she realized it when she arrived at the Rose Room for lunch one day in 1932 and found the group's table occupied by a family from Kansas.
-Frank Case was asked what happened to the group.
-He shrugged and replied, "What became of the reservoir at Fifth Avenue and Forty-Second Street?
+Frank Case was asked what happened to the group, he shrugged and replied, "What became of the reservoir at Fifth Avenue and Forty-Second Street?
 These things do not last forever."
 Some members of the group remained friends after its dissolution.
 Parker and Benchley in particular remained close up until his death in 1945, although her political leanings did strain their relationship.
 Others, as the group itself would come to understand when it gathered following Woollcott's death in 1943, simply realized that they had nothing to say to one another.